 Investment management activities are managed by BTNZ Investment Solutions (Investment Solutions).
-The responsibilities of Investment Solutions include asset allocation (benchmark and tactical), specialist fund/manager selection and portfolio implementation.
+The responsibilities of Investment Solutions include asset allocation (benchmark and tactical), underlying investment manager selection and portfolio implementation.

-We use specialist investment managers to manage the day to day security selection decisions.
-These specialist investment managers may be us or third parties selected by us.
-Further information can be found on page 10.
+Underlying investment managers are used to manage the day to day security selection decisions.
+These underlying investment managers may be us or third parties selected by us.
+Further information can be found on page 11.